No Result

 Permianville came under great pressure in 2020 due to the coronavirus crisis.
 Fortunately, the trust, along with the broader energy market, recovered strongly from the pandemic in 2021.

-Thanks to the sanctions imposed by the U.S. and Europe on Russia for its invasion of Ukraine, the global oil and gas markets became extremely tight last year.
+Thanks to the sanctions imposed by the U.S. and Europe on Russia for its invasion of Ukraine, the global oil and gas markets became extremely tight in 2024.
 Before the sanctions, Russia produced about 10% of global oil output and one-third of the natural gas consumed in Europe.
 Due to the sanctions, oil and gas prices rallied to 13-year highs in 2022.
 This tailwind gave Permianville an 8-year high annual distribution of $0.44 in 2022.
-This distribution corresponds to a 10.6% yield at the current stock price.
+That distribution would produce a staggering 23%% yield at the current stock price.
+But shares have come down from their high well over $5 at that time to less than $2 today, and the stock yields just 6.4% on much lower distributions.

 Growth Prospects